 The RAPTOR (Recording and Addressing Persecution and Threats to Our Raptors) protocol is a collaborative approach between the NPWS, Regional Veterinary Laboratories, and the State Laboratory, to systematically determine the extent to which anthropogenic non-habitat related impacts (for example poisoning, persecution, disturbance, collisions, etc.) are threats to Ireland's native birds of prey.
 It involves the following research institutions:

-- Department of Culture, Heritage and the Gaeltacht – National Parks and Wildlife Service
+- Department of Housing, Local Government and Heritage – National Parks and Wildlife Service

 - Department of Agriculture, Food and the Marine – Regional Veterinary Laboratories